 Medical science has proved that Alzheimer's disease and Parkinson's disease attack brain tissue in similar ways.
 Since the mid-1980's NADH has successfully been treating Parkinson's disease.
-NADH is a co-enzyme and plays key roles within brain cells including: ATP energy production and stimulates dopamine production.
-In other clinical trials, NADH has IMPROVED the cognitive functioning in Parkinson’s disease patients, patients suffering from depression, and with Alzheimer's disease patients.
+NADH is a co-enzyme and plays key roles within brain cells including: ATP energy production and stimulates dopamine (a brain chemical) production.
+In other clinical trials, NADH has IMPROVED the cognitive functioning in Parkinson’s disease patients, patients suffering from depression have improved, and patients with Alzheimer's disease have shown documented improvements.
 The Alzheimer's disease patients were tested in "open trials" (where patients knew they were taking NADH) and not under the watchful eyes of a medical science controlled clinical trial.

-To provide Alzheimer’s disease testing results validation that NADH does provide significant positive effects, a FDA Approved clinical trial was started.
-The Georgetown University Medical Center managed the clinical trail.
+To provide Alzheimer’s disease testing results validation showing NADH does provide significant positive effects, a FDA Approved clinical trial was started at the Georgetown University Medical Center.
+They managed the clinical trail.
 It was a randomized, placebo-controlled, matched pairs, double-blind, 6-month clinical study.
 To further describe the testing method: Twelve (12) pairs of subjects were matched for age and baseline scores on the Mattis Dementia Rating Scale (MDRS) and Mini Mental Stare Examination (MMSE).
 At the beginning of the clinical trial, there were NO BASELINE DIFFERENCES between the groups with respect to age, duration of the disease, months since diagnosis, or their performance on their tests.
 In a double blind study, neither the patients, nurses, administrators, nor the doctor administering the NADH know which pill is NADH, and which pill is the placebo (the sugar pill).

 After 6 months of treatment, the patients treated with 10mg of NADH daily showed no evidence of progressive cognitive deterioration and had significantly higher scores on the MDRS compared to the patients treated with the placebo.
 Further analysis of the MDRS subscales reveal significantly better performance by the NADH patients on measures of verbal fluency, visual constructional ability and a trend for better performance on a measure of abstract verbal reasoning.
 There were no differences between the groups on measures of attention, memory or the clinician ratings of dementia severity (a Clinical Dementia Rating).

 The clinical study (available in the link below) is highly technical in nature.
-It is difficult to read, and is usually read by a doctor or healthcare professionals.
-We recommend the patient take the study to their healthcare provider and discuss its results.
+It is difficult to read, and is usually read by a doctor or a healthcare professional.
+We recommend you take the study to a doctor or healthcare provider and discuss its results.

-Dr Birkmayer teaches: "the younger patients, with a shorter duration of the disease, have a best chance to obtain the most significant improvements."
+The clinical study teaches: "the younger patients, with a shorter duration of the disease, have a best chance to obtain the most significant improvements."
 This Alzheimer clinical trial proved that after 6 months of taking 10mg of NADH daily 100% of the Alzheimer’s disease patients showed no evidence of cognitive deterioration and had significantly higher scores on the MDRS compared to the patients treated with the placebo.
 If the Alzheimer’s disease is in the most advanced stages, it is very difficult to show improvement.
-During the study, Dr, Birkmayer recommended 10mg of NADH daily.
-In a recent seminar, Dr Birkmayer recommends an Alzheimer’s disease patient take 40mg (or more) of NADH daily to experience the benefits similar to those received in the study.
+The clinical study recommended 10mg of NADH daily.
+The Doctors who participated in the the study recommended an Alzheimer’s disease patient should take 40mg (or more) of NADH daily to experience the benefits similar to those received in the study.

 NADH: A Background

 The NADH Alzheimer’s disease treatment comes from a co-enzyme called NADH or nicotinamide adenine dinucleotide with the ‘H’ standing for hydrogen.
-What makes NADH promising to treat Alzheimers is Mother Nature uses NADH to create ATP energy in brain cells and it stimulates the production of necessary brain chemicals (called neurotransmitters) for healthy brain functioning.
+What makes NADH promising to treat Alzheimers is Mother Nature uses NADH to create ATP energy in brain cells and it stimulates the production of necessary brain chemicals (also called neurotransmitters) for healthy brain functioning.
 The creation of ATP energy takes place in a process called "cellular respiration."
 Cellular respiration is not breathing.
 Cellular respiration is like a cellular engine.
 An engine used to power all living things (i.e., thought, memory, concentration, decision making, as well as muscle movements, heart beats, etc.).
-Within the cellular respiration engine, all human cells bring glucose (fuel) and oxygen (air) together, and with the spark of NADH (the spark plug) ATP is created to power all living things.
+Just like a car engine, within the cellular respiration engine, all human cells bring in glucose (the fuel) and oxygen (the air) together, and with the spark of NADH (the spark plug) ATP is created to power all living things.
 Clinical testing has proven the more NADH a cell has, the more ATP the cell produces.
-A nutritional supplement of NADH can of resupply brain cells with ATP energy.
+Now a NADH nutritional supplement can of resupply cells with ATP energy.
 For more information about how Mother Nature uses NADH to create ATP, see this website's section called The Guided Tour.